Peter Simon Pallas: Life and work

 Pallas settled in St Petersburg, becoming a favourite of Catherine II and teaching natural history to the Grand Dukes Alexander and Constantine.
 He was provided with the plants collected by other naturalists to compile the Flora Rossica (1784–1815), a Russian flora, and started work on his Zoographica Rosso-Asiatica (1811–31), a zoography of Russia and Asia.
 He also published an account of Johann Anton Güldenstädt's travels in the Caucasus.
 The Empress bought Pallas's large natural history collection for 2,000 rubles, 500 more than his asking price, and allowed him to keep them for life.
 During this period, Pallas helped plan the Mulovsky expedition, which was cancelled in October 1787.

 Between 1793 and 1794, Pallas led a second expedition to southern Russia, visiting the Crimea and the Black Sea.
 He was accompanied by his daughter (by his first wife who had died in 1782) and his new wife, an artist, servants, and a military escort.
 In February 1793, they travelled to Saratov and then downriver to Tsaritsyn.
 They explored the country to the east, and in August travelled along the banks of the Caspian Sea and into the Caucasus Mountains.
 In September, they travelled to the Crimea, wintering in Simferopol.
 Pallas spent early 1794 exploring to the southeast, and in July travelled up the valley of the Dnieper, arriving back in St Petersburg in September.
 Pallas gave his account of the journey in his P. S. Pallas Bemerkungen auf einer Reise in die Südlichen Statthalterschaften des Russischen Reichs (1799–1801).
 Catherine II gave him a large estate at Simferopol, where Pallas lived until the death of his second wife in 1810.
 He was then granted permission to leave Russia by Emperor Alexander, and returned to Berlin, where he died in the following year.
 His grave is preserved in the Protestant Friedhof I der Jerusalems- und Neuen Kirchengemeinde (Cemetery No. I of the congregations of Jerusalem's Church and New Church) in Berlin-Kreuzberg, south of Hallesches Tor.

-In 1809 he became associate member of the Royal Institute of the Netherlands.
+In 1809 he became an associate member of the Royal Institute of the Netherlands.